 Team Selection Process

 Unlike other races with hundreds of racers, Race Directors only accept 20 teams into SOAR.
 This smaller number heightens the experience of the race and a combination of new and returning racers make the best competitive field.

 1 TEAM: TOP PLACING TEAM FROM 2019

-(Brian and Trevor) will automatically be accepted.
+(Mike and Mike) will automatically be accepted.
 Note: they must still submit an application.

 1 TEAM: TOP PLEDGE RAISING TEAM FROM 2019

 Chris and Gill will automatically be accepted.
 Note: they must still submit an application.

 3 TEAMS: 2019 VOLUNTEER LOTTERY